veerrajukakarla434/project-introduction-springmvc-rest-boot-soap/introduction.md

 the values of the query parameters where as @PathVariable used for accessing the values from the URI template.
 ```

-## That is the different annotations from Spring and JAX-RS
+## This is the different annotations from Spring and JAX-RS

 **SPRING ANNOTATION**|**JAX-RS ANNOTATION**
 --------------------|------------------